 The Certificate of Lawful Use fundamentally is a document stating that the development does not need planning permission and is within the Permitted Development standards.
 It is a good risk-reducing file to have should any issues arise, and solicitors will ask for one when you come to move.

 Permitted Development rights can be removed by the council using special powers called an ‘Article 4 Direction’ and Permitted Development is considerably reduced or removed if you live on ‘Designated Land’ a Conservation Area or in a Listed Building.

-A Conservation Area to have the full weight it deserves however needs an Article 4 Direction to prevent people changing windows to UPVC or taking down low boundary walls etc. otherwise some of these can be done still while within a Conservation Area, but do check (and consider the wider visual impact) before carrying out any such work.
+A Conservation Area to have the full weight it deserves however needs an Article 4 Direction to prevent people from changing windows to UPVC or taking down low boundary walls etc. otherwise some of these can be done still while within a Conservation Area, but do check (and consider the wider visual impact) before carrying out any such work.
 Permitted Development is not possible on a Listed Building (even if included in the Listed by virtue of being within the curtilage of a Listed Building) or flats.